 The United Arab Emirates is among the top water-scarce countries in the world.
 However the country has one of the world’s highest per capita water consumption of 550 liters per day.
 The country is experiencing a rapid increase in population which has in turn resulted in huge demand for water.
 In 2009, the total water demand in UAE was estimated at 4.5 billion m3 (BCM) which was met by groundwater (72%), desalinated water (21%) and retreated water (7%).
 Water consumption in UAE is primarily divided among three sectors: Private households Agriculture Industries Private Household Sector This sector accounts for about … Continue reading →

-To deal with freshwater management challenges in the Middle East, it is important to bring a balance between both water supply and demand side.
-This can be done by employing strategies to increase water efficiency and conservation.
-Water conservation strategies for the Middle East include reducing the use of potable water where possible, find alternative source of water for various water usage and increase the water efficiency of fixtures and equipments.
-Efficient strategies along with water monitoring that tracks water consumption and identifies problems can significantly reduce both indoor and outdoor water consumption in water-scarce GCC countries like UAE, Qatar, Kuwait and … Continue reading →
+To deal with water management challenges, it is important to bring a balance between both water supply and demand side.
+This can be done by employing strategies to increase water efficiency and water conservation.
+Water conservation strategies for the Middle East include reducing the use of potable water where possible, find alternative source of water for various water usage and increase the water efficiency of fixtures and equipment.
+Efficient strategies along with water monitoring that tracks water consumption and identifies problems can significantly reduce both indoor and outdoor water consumption in water-scarce Middle East countries like UAE, Qatar, Kuwait and … Continue reading →

 The Middle East region is plagued by water scarcity and water management issues.
 Despite heavy investment in the water sector, water management remains a serious economic and environmental issue throughout the region.
 Overconsumption of water is a serious issue as per capita use of water in most of the Middle Eastern countries is several times more water than the global average.
 For example, on an average each UAE and Saudi Arabian resident consume 550 liters and 250 liters of water per day respectively.
 On the other hand, per capita water consumption in United Kingdom and Germany is 150 liters and … Continue reading →